The Frost King

 "The Frost King" (originally titled "Autumn Leaves") is a short story about King Jack Frost written by Helen Keller, then 11.
-Keller's teacher, Anne Sullivan, had mentioned that the autumn leaves were "painted ruby, emerald, gold, crimson, and brown," and Keller, by her own account, imagined fairies doing the work.
+Keller's teacher, Anne Sullivan, had mentioned that the autumn leaves were "painted ruby, emerald, gold, crimson, and brown", and Keller, by her own account, imagined fairies doing the work.
 Keller wrote a story about how a cask of jewels, being transported by fairy servants, had melted in the sun and covered the leaves.

 As a birthday gift, Keller sent the story to Michael Anagnos, the head of the Perkins School for the Blind, who published the story in the January 1892 edition of The Mentor, the Perkins alumni magazine.
 It was picked up by The Goodson Gazette, a journal on deaf-blind education, based in Virginia.

 Controversy

-A friend, one of the Perkins teachers informed the Gazette that Keller's story was a reproduction of "Frost Fairies" from Margaret Canby's book Birdie and His Fairy Friends.
+A friend, one of the Perkins teachers, informed the Gazette that Keller's story was a reproduction of "Frost Fairies" from Margaret Canby's book Birdie and His Fairy Friends.

 The Gazette ran both stories, and the editor commented that he believed it a deliberate attempt at fraud by Keller's handlers.
 Keller insisted she had no memory of having read the book or having had it read to her, but passages in her letters from the period, which she describes as "dreams", strongly resembled other episodes in the book.

 In Sullivan's account of the incident, addressed to John Hitz of the Volta Bureau, she had investigated to see who could have read the story to Helen or even owned a copy of the book.
-It seemed her own mentor, Sophia Hopkins, had taken charge of the then eight-year-old Keller while Sullivan was on vacation, and had read the book to her through finger spelling.
+It seemed her own mentor, Sophia Hopkins, had taken charge of the then eight-year-old Keller while Sullivan was on vacation, and had read the book to her through fingerspelling.
 Keller stated that she remembered nothing of that and that she was devastated that people she had loved and trusted would accuse her of lying.